Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 > [!WARNING]
 >
 > KNOWN ISSUE: The RAW versions have unusable scopes.
-There's way too many scopes to manually fix, considering that this attachment was made as a joke.
-They work fine on the other variants (those have fucky barrels outside of the defaults)
+There's way too many scopes to manually fix, especially considering that this attachment started off as a joke.
+They work fine on the other variants (those have fucky barrels and float in your hands).
+Such is the way of tradeoffs.

 - **Bolt Action Helbore Receivers**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
 &emsp; Adds a grip to the back to mimic a bolt